 The Board of Directors is committed to sound and effective corporate governance practices.
-Accordingly, the Board of Directors has adopted and documented Corporate Governance Guidelines and Policies of the Board of Directors ("Corporate Governance Guidelines"), which guide, among other things, its actions with respect to the composition of the Board, how the Board will function, the director candidate selection process, the Board's standing committees, and procedures for appointing members of these committees.
+Accordingly, the Board of Directors has adopted and documented Corporate Governance Guidelines and Policies of the Board of Directors ("Corporate Governance Guidelines"), that provide a system of best practices in the pursuit of superior Board function, communication and evaluation.
+Therefore, as these Corporate Governance Guidelines have been unconditionally adopted, the belief is also reaffirmed that the ethical character, integrity and values of the Board of Directors and senior management remain the most important safeguards of good corporate governance at Unitil.

 The Board of Directors has the following standing committees: Audit Committee, Compensation Committee, Executive Committee and Nominating Committee.
 Each of these committees has a formal written charter.
 The Corporate Governance Guidelines, as well as the charters for each of the standing committees, are available for review on the Company's website at www.unitil.com/content/investors.